siconos/siconos/Front-End/doc/python/modules/Kernel/Modelisation.rst

   ball = LagrangianLinearTIDS(position, velocity, M)

-The gravity is applied to the ball as a constant external force :
+The gravity is expressed in the coordinates choosen for the ball.
+It is then applied as a constant external force.

 .. testcode::

   g = 9.81
-  weight = [- mass * g]    # a vector of size 1 (number of degrees of freedom) ball.setFExtPtr(weight)  # set the external force of the lagrangian dynamical system
+  weight = [- mass * g]    # a vector of size 1
+  ball.setFExtPtr(weight)  # apply gravity

 The ball is constrained to lie above the floor.
-The relation between the state space and the constraint space is a linear mapping :math:`y = C * q` where :math:`y` denotes the constraint vector and :math:`q` denotes the state vector. :math:`C` is the one row * one column matrix:
+The relation between the state space and the constraint space is a linear mapping :math:`y = C * q` where :math:`y` denotes the constraint vector and :math:`q` denotes the state vector. :math:`C` is a 1 x 1 matrix:
 :math:`C = \{1\}`

 We build an object for this relation with the `LagrangianLinearTIR` class: